9 Battle-Tested Tactics to Create Unique Content

 Explore some hypothetical scenarios related to your niche but specific enough that they are feasible.

 Good examples could be: "What If Your CRM Could Predict Customer Churn with 99% Accuracy?" or "What If Onboarding New Clients Took Just 5 Minutes?"
+This type of content can capture imagination and address latent user expectations.

 These types of articles push your readers to imagine new possibilities and also introduce your product as a solution.